Great demand for wood

 EVP, Metsä Forest

 The Baltic wood market is relatively balanced.
-In the Baltics, the roadside prices of overbark pulpwood are currently at the same level as in Finland, while the prices of energy wood are lower.
-In Sweden, the market situation for softwood pulpwood is balanced, and roadside prices are at the same level as in Finland.
+The roadside prices of overbark pulpwood are currently at the same level as in Finland, while the prices of energy wood are lower.
+In Sweden, the market situation for softwood pulpwood is balanced, and roadside prices correspond to the level in Finland.

-The national implementation of the EU forest policy involves plenty of work.
-The EU Biodiversity Strategy’s national protection commitments and criteria for old-growth and primary forests are in the final stretch of preparations.
-It is important that the criteria of old-growth and primary forests are clearly defined so we have a level playing field.
-The state must also allocate adequate funding for sites that meet the private forest criteria to avoid any risk of grey protection in private forests.
+The implementation of the EU forest policy involves plenty of work.
+Preparations for the national definitions of old-growth and primary forests are in the home stretch.
+It is important that the definitions are clear so we have a level playing field.
+The state must allocate adequate funding for sites that meet the private forest criteria to avoid any risk of grey protection.
+The EU nature restoration regulation did not move forward, and it may be taken up again in the spring.

 EVP, Metsä Forest